 The four suits of a deck of playing cards correspond to tarot cards and the four cardinal elements, as shown in the table above.

 Generally, Cups cards are positive when dealing with emotions, while Swords cards represent conflict or tension.
-For instance, the 3 of Swords (Spades) stands for betrayal and a broken heart.
-The 2 of Cups (Hearts) signals romance and a growing relationship.
+For instance, the Three of Swords (Spades) stands for betrayal and a broken heart.
+The Two of Cups (Hearts) signals romance and a growing relationship.

-The number 5 means something negative in all suits, so keep this in mind.
+The number five means something negative in all suits, so keep this in mind.